 This groups if for those men who love to cook.
 It's a place to discuss techniques, recipes and suggestions.
 Bon apetit!

 Started by Kurt Swanson.
-Last reply by J. D. Apr 24.
+Last reply by Leafsman Jul 8.

-Started by Shane-San.
-Last reply by J. D. Apr 8.
+Started by Duane.
+Last reply by J. D. Jul 8.

 Yeep!
 Cooks Illustrated has, once again, come through with something that will continue to make my marriage better: A long standing issue between us is the cooking of vegetation.
 Being Southern, I feel that veggies should be cooked all the way until they are yummy and cooked.
 She wants them to be horridly crisp tender and practically raw nasty unflavored things.
 Cooks Illustrated has an article in the Jan/Feb issue which tells me how to cook vegetation (specifically carrots) such that they are solidly cooked and firm, not mushy.